About Us

 Why Infectious Disease?

-MRSA, SARS, the Flu–Infectious diseases are in the news every day About-Us-Why-IDand circulating all around us.
+MRSA, SARS, the Flu–Infectious diseases are in the news every day and circulating all around us.
 For women, some infections are extremely common and present unique challenges.
 A few infections, such as vaginosis, only affect women; for others like urinary tract infection, women simply contract the infection more often than men.
 There is rising evidence that the estrous cycle affects how some infections develop and progress.
 Infections experienced during pregnancy or at birth, such as Group B Streptococcus, also can be spread and lead to serious disease in the newborn.
 In addition, the progression to chronic disease and some autoimmune disorders may be triggered in part by infection.

 How is the cWIDR tackling these diseases?